Dmitriyrus99/custom-erpnext/ferum_custom/docs/glossary_appendix.md

 (This appendix can list any standard templates or workflows if they exist outside the above narrative.)

-### Service Report Print Format
+### Timesheet Print Format

-- A standardized PDF layout including company header, client name, reference to ServiceRequest, table of work items, total amount, space for client and engineer signatures.
+- A standardized PDF layout including company header, client name, reference to Issue, table of time logs, total hours/amount, space for client and engineer signatures.
-- This template is used when printing or emailing a ServiceReport.
+- This template is used when printing or emailing a Timesheet.

 ### Invoice Template